 As you may know, ST also produces his own debugger/programmer called ST-Link.
-It supports either JTAG and SWD interfaces.
-You can purchase an ST-Link USB adapter, but there is a better option and if you are into STM32 microcontroller business you probably already own one of ST32 Discovery boards.
-Since I have STM32VLDiscovery nearby, this is how we can program another STM32F103RBT6 board using only four wires.
-In discovery, board locate CN3 jumpers and disconnect them as they connect discovery board to a debugger.
+It supports JTAG and SWD interfaces.
+You can purchase an ST-Link USB adapter, but there is a better option if you are into STM32 microcontrollers, and probably own one of ST32 Discovery boards.
+Since I have STM32VLDiscovery nearby, this is how to program another STM32F103RBT6 board using only four wires.
+On discovery board, locate CN3 jumpers and disconnect them as they connect discovery board to a debugger.

-Last time we have covered the topic about flashing STM32 microcontrollers using bootlaoder.
-This is the most comfortable and cheapest way of loading programs to MCU memory.
+Last time we have covered the topic about flashing STM32 microcontrollers using the bootloader, which is the most comfortable and cheapest way of loading programs into MCU memory.
 But this isn’t the only way of doing this.
-The software can also be downloaded to using JTAG adapter which is used for debugging.
+The firmware can also be downloaded using the JTAG adapter, which is also used for debugging.
 This time we are not digging into debugging but staying only with programming.
-You can download latest J-Link software from Segger Download page.
+J-Link software You can download latest J-Link software from Segger Download page.

 STM32F103R board is a simple and easy development board to learn STM32 microcontroller programming.
 Its heart is STM32F103RBT6 ARM Cortex-M3 microcontroller with 128K of Flash and 20K of SRAM memory.
 It can be clocked at the maximum 72MHz frequency and is considered to be a medium-density performance line microcontroller.
 Other features include USB, CAN, seven timers, 2ADCs, and nine communication interfaces.
 Development board has several nice features to get started.
 First of all, it has an RS232 interface for communicating and accessing bootloader.
 There also is a USB 2.0 full speed interface connector that also can work as the power supply.
 Next is a JTAG connector to program microcontroller using tools like J-Link adapter.
 Two push buttons and two programmable LEDs are hardwired to MCU pins alongside all I/Os connectors.